ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 # KVS Troubleshooting

-This page contains troubleshooting information for KVScheduler.
+This page contains troubleshooting information for KV Scheduler.

 ---

 ### Value entered via NB was not configured in SB

-[Read transaction logs][understand-transaction-logs], printed by the agent into `stdout` and try to locate the transaction triggered to configure the value:
+[Look over the transaction logs][understand-transaction-logs], printed by the agent into `stdout`, and locate the transaction triggered to configure the value:

-1. **transaction is not triggered** (not found in the logs) or the **value is missing** in the transaction input
+1. **Transaction is not triggered** (not found in the logs) or the **value is missing** in the transaction input
    - make sure the model is registered